 Meet SLAs to Avoid the Uptime Funk with an MFT Platform

-With Enhanced File TransferTM (EFTTM) with High Availability, you can reduce your downtime risks and meet your SLAs, achieving an enhanced throughput that allows for a collective MFT environment to efficiently use available resources.
-EFT with HA helps you protect your critical business processes and ensure that your crucial file transfer systems are “always on.”
+With Globalscape EFT (Enhanced File TransferTM) with High Availability, you can reduce your downtime risks and meet your SLAs, achieving an enhanced throughput.
+This allows for a collective MFT environment to efficiently use available resources.
+High Availability (HA) helps you protect your critical business processes and ensure that your crucial file transfer systems are “always on.”
 Your employees, customers and business partners can experience seamless availability of critical applications and information, even during periods of uncertainty or crisis.

-How to Achieve High Availability with EFT Enterprise
+How to Achieve High Availability with Globalscape EFT

-EFT Enterprise’s active-active clustering provides high availability using multiple instances of EFT and a load balancer for non-stop availability of your network.
-And unlike active-passive failover clusters, all of the nodes in EFT Enterprise’s active-active deployment are put to work in production—with no standby hardware, and no clustering software.
+Globalscape EFT's active-active clustering provides high availability using multiple instances of EFT and a load balancer for non-stop availability of your network.
+And unlike active-passive failover clusters, all of the nodes in Globalscape EFT’s active-active deployment are put to work in production—with no standby hardware, and no clustering software.